GES

 Governor's Supervisory Role Under the Sixth Schedule

-The Governor plays a supervisory role in the Sixth Schedule framework.
-The Governor can constitute or reconstitute Autonomous Districts and Autonomous Regions, create new districts by dividing existing ones, or alter boundaries.
-The Governor appoints a commission to examine and report on any matter relating to the administration of Autonomous Districts and Regions, including the merger of regions, the distribution of functions among councils, and the constitution of an Autonomous Region within an Autonomous District.
-The Governor can annul or suspend any act or resolution of the ADC if, in the opinion of the Governor, it is likely to endanger the safety of India or is prejudicial to public order.
-The Governor can also dissolve an ADC on the recommendation of a commission appointed under Paragraph 14, and assume the administration of the area for a period not exceeding 12 months (or until a newly constituted ADC assumes office).
-The Governor can also direct that an Act of Parliament or the state legislature shall not apply to an Autonomous District or Region or apply with modifications.
-If there is a dispute between the ADC and the Regional Council, the Governor acts as the final arbiter.
-The Governor also appoints the nominated members of the ADC and approves certain categories of laws passed by the ADCs.
+The Governor can constitute, reconstitute, divide, or alter boundaries of Autonomous Districts and Regions.
+The Governor can appoint a commission to examine administration of Autonomous Districts, including merger of regions and distribution of functions.
+The Governor can annul or suspend any ADC act or resolution that is likely to endanger India's safety or prejudice public order.
+The Governor can dissolve an ADC on the recommendation of a Paragraph 14 commission and assume administration for up to 12 months.
+The Governor can direct that any Act of Parliament or state legislature shall not apply to an Autonomous District or apply with modifications.
+The Governor acts as final arbiter in disputes between ADCs and Regional Councils.
+The Governor also appoints nominated members and approves certain categories of ADC laws.
+The dissolution power (12-month limit) and the annulment power (safety/public order grounds) are tested in comparative questions on Governor's powers.

 PESA Act, 1996 — Extending Panchayati Raj to Scheduled Areas

-The Panchayats (Extension to Scheduled Areas) Act, 1996 (PESA) extended the provisions of Part IX of the Constitution (73rd Amendment) to the Fifth Schedule areas, with key modifications that protect tribal autonomy.
-PESA makes the Gram Sabha the fulcrum of tribal self-governance.
-Key provisions: (a) the Gram Sabha shall approve plans, programmes, and projects for social and economic development before they are taken up for implementation by the Panchayat; (b) the Gram Sabha shall be consulted before making the acquisition of land for development projects and before resettling or rehabilitating displaced persons; (c) the Gram Sabha shall have the power to manage community resources, particularly minor forest produce (MFP), which is defined to include all non-timber forest produce of plant origin; (d) the Gram Sabha or Panchayat at the appropriate level shall be consulted before granting prospecting licences, mining leases, or concessions for exploitation of minor minerals; (e) the Gram Sabha or Panchayat shall have the power to prevent alienation of land and to restore any unlawfully alienated land of a Scheduled Tribe; (f) the Gram Sabha shall have the power to safeguard and preserve traditions, customs, cultural identity, community resources, and customary mode of dispute resolution; (g) the state government shall not make rules inconsistent with the customary law, social and religious practices, and traditional management practices of community resources.
-The 50% reservation for STs in Panchayats in Scheduled Areas is mandatory, and all chairpersons of Panchayats at all levels shall be reserved for STs.
-PESA applies to 10 states but implementation has been poor — many states delayed framing rules, and where rules were framed, they diluted the spirit of the Act.
+PESA extends Part IX (73rd Amendment) to Fifth Schedule areas with modifications protecting tribal autonomy.
+The Gram Sabha becomes the fulcrum of self-governance.
+Key provisions: the Gram Sabha approves plans, programmes, and projects before Panchayat implementation; the Gram Sabha must be consulted before land acquisition and before resettlement of displaced persons; the Gram Sabha manages community resources, particularly minor forest produce (defined as all non-timber forest produce of plant origin); the Gram Sabha or Panchayat must be consulted before granting prospecting licences, mining leases, or minor mineral concessions; the Gram Sabha or Panchayat can prevent land alienation and restore unlawfully alienated tribal land; the Gram Sabha preserves traditions, customs, cultural identity, and customary dispute resolution.
+The state government cannot make rules inconsistent with customary law or traditional community resource management.
+STs get mandatory 50% reservation in Panchayats at all levels, and all Panchayat chairpersons must be STs.
+PESA applies to 10 states, but implementation has been poor.
+Many states delayed framing rules, and where rules exist, they often dilute the Act's spirit.
+Gram Sabha powers under PESA and the 50% ST reservation are top-tested provisions.

 Forest Rights Act, 2006

-The Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Forest Rights) Act, 2006 (FRA) is a landmark legislation that seeks to undo the "historical injustice" inflicted upon forest-dwelling communities by colonial and post-colonial forest policies that treated them as encroachers.
-The Act recognizes two categories of rights: (a) Individual Forest Rights (IFRs) — the right to hold and live in forest land for habitation and self-cultivation, not exceeding 4 hectares per family; this includes conversion of forest villages and old habitations into revenue villages; (b) Community Forest Rights (CFRs) — the right of communities to manage, protect, and regenerate community forest resources, including grazing, access to water bodies, traditional seasonal resource access, and biodiversity access and community intellectual property rights.
-Additionally, the Act recognizes: rights of primitive tribal groups (particularly vulnerable tribal groups — PVTGs) and pre-agricultural communities; right to fish and other products of water bodies; rights over minor forest produce including ownership, collection, transport, and sale; right over disputed lands; and right to protect, regenerate, or conserve community forest resources that they have been traditionally protecting.
-The Gram Sabha is the authority to initiate and verify the process of determining forest rights.
-Claims pass through the Sub-Divisional Level Committee (SDLC) and District Level Committee (DLC) before final approval.
-In the landmark case of Orissa Mining Corporation v.
-Ministry of Environment and Forests (2013), the SC upheld the rights of the Dongria Kondh tribe under the FRA to reject mining by Vedanta on the Niyamgiri hills through their Gram Sabhas.
+The FRA seeks to undo the "historical injustice" of colonial and post-colonial forest policies that treated tribals as encroachers.
+It recognizes two categories of rights.
+Individual Forest Rights: the right to hold and live in forest land for habitation and self-cultivation, not exceeding 4 hectares per family, including conversion of forest villages into revenue villages.
+Community Forest Rights: the right to manage, protect, and regenerate community forest resources, including grazing, water bodies, seasonal resource access, and biodiversity knowledge.
+Additional rights cover PVTG habitat, fishing, minor forest produce (ownership, collection, transport, and sale), disputed lands, and traditional conservation practices.
+The Gram Sabha initiates and verifies forest rights claims.
+Claims pass through Sub-Divisional Level Committees and District Level Committees before final approval.
+In the Niyamgiri case (2013), the SC upheld the Dongria Kondh tribe's right under the FRA to reject Vedanta's mining through Gram Sabha vote.
+The 4-hectare IFR limit, MFP ownership provision, and the Niyamgiri precedent are frequently tested.

 Fifth Schedule vs Sixth Schedule — Key Differences

-The Fifth and Sixth Schedules represent two different models of tribal governance.
-The Fifth Schedule is an executive-centric model where the Governor, acting in discretion and with the advice of the TAC, exercises special powers to protect tribal interests within the existing state administrative framework.
-The Sixth Schedule is an autonomous-governance model that creates distinct elected institutions (ADCs and ARCs) with legislative, judicial, and executive powers independent of the state government.
-Geographically, the Fifth Schedule covers tribal areas in central and peninsular India (10 states) where tribals are a minority in the state population, while the Sixth Schedule covers tribal areas in four northeastern states where tribals are often the majority.
-The Fifth Schedule relies on the Governor's regulatory power to prevent land alienation and money-lending exploitation, while the Sixth Schedule gives ADCs direct legislative power over land and forests.
-Under the Fifth Schedule, the state Panchayati Raj system (modified by PESA) operates in Scheduled Areas, while in Sixth Schedule areas, ADCs replace (or coexist with) the Panchayati Raj structure.
-The Fifth Schedule has been criticized for being paternalistic and dependent on the Governor's initiative, while the Sixth Schedule provides genuine self-governance but has been criticized for elite capture by tribal chiefs and limited developmental capacity.
-Neither model has fully succeeded in preventing land alienation, displacement, or poverty among tribal populations.
+The two Schedules represent distinct governance models.
+The Fifth Schedule is executive-centric: the Governor exercises special powers within the existing state framework.
+The Sixth Schedule is autonomous-governance: elected ADCs and ARCs hold legislative, judicial, and executive powers independent of the state.
+Geographically, the Fifth Schedule covers 10 central and peninsular states where tribals are a minority; the Sixth Schedule covers four northeastern states where tribals are often the majority.
+The Fifth Schedule relies on Governor's regulations to prevent land alienation and money-lending exploitation; the Sixth Schedule gives ADCs direct legislative power over land and forests.
+Under the Fifth Schedule, the Panchayati Raj system (modified by PESA) operates; under the Sixth Schedule, ADCs replace or coexist with the Panchayat structure.
+The Fifth Schedule has been criticized as paternalistic and dependent on Governor's initiative.
+The Sixth Schedule provides genuine self-governance but faces elite capture and limited developmental capacity.
+Neither model has fully prevented land alienation, displacement, or tribal poverty.
+UPSC tests the comparison in table-format Prelims questions and analytical Mains answers.

 Art 371 Series — Special Provisions for Specific States